Search documentation...

 Choosing your sync engine in the Hightouch UI

-If you enable the Lightning sync engine on an existing source, Hightouch migrates any syncs on the standard engine to the Lightning sync engine on the next run.
+If you enable the Lightning sync engine on an existing source, Hightouch migrates any syncs on the Basic engine to the Lightning sync engine on the next run.
 Any previously synced data won't be unnecessarily resynced since the existing change data capture data is copied over to your warehouse schemas.
-In most cases you don't need to trigger full resyncs, unless you encounter errors.
+In most cases you don't need to trigger full resyncs or reset change data capture (CDC), unless you encounter errors.

 The first run after migrating to the Lightning sync engine can take longer than usual, as it uses a special migration sync engine to create the necessary schemas in your warehouse.